RapidSoftwareSolutions/Marketplace-GoogleTranslate-Package/README.md

 # Google Translate Package
-This package allows you to translates a sting of text from one language to another.
+This package allows you to translates a string of text from one language to another.

 <!--Need to add explanation on how to get API key from Google WITH SCREENSHOTS-->